Samuel M. Kootz

-Samuel M. Kootz (23 August 1898 – 7 August 1982) was a New York City art dealer and author whose Kootz Gallery was one of the first to champion Abstract Expressionist Art.
+Samuel M. Kootz (23 August 1898 – 7 August 1982) was a New York City art dealer and author whose Kootz Gallery was one of the first to champion Abstract Expressionist painting.

-Between 1945 and 1966, in galleries on 57th Street or Madison Avenue, this "tall, genial southerner" represented avant garde American and European artists.
+Between 1945 and 1966, in galleries on 57th Street or Madison Avenue, this "tall, genial southerner" represented avant-garde American and European artists.
 In the 1930s and early forties, while working in advertising and the fabric industry, Kootz had found time to write about modern art.
 In two books and letters to the New York Times he decried realistic American regionalism and European-inspired abstraction while urging American artists to create a new form of expressive abstract art.
 His gallery became a proving ground for his aesthetic ideas.
 In 1947 he gained renown by holding the first American exhibition of wartime Picassos.
 He purchased the Picassos by flying to Paris in late 1946, introducing himself to Picasso and convincing him that sales of his work would help to support the Kootz Gallery's inventive young artists : William Baziotes, Romare Bearden, Byron Browne, Adolph Gottlieb, Carl Holty, and Robert Motherwell.
 Over the years Kootz continued to buy paintings directly from Picasso.
 Kootz also exhibited work by Georges Braque, Fernand Léger, James Brooks, Giorgio Cavallon, Arshile Gorky, David Hare, Hans Hofmann, Ibram Lassaw, Herbert Ferber, Raymond Parker, William Ronald, Tony Rosenthal, Conrad Marca-Relli, Georges Mathieu, Emil Schumacher, Pierre Soulages, Kumi Sugaï, Zao Wou Ki, and others.
 In 1962, the eminent critic Clement Greenberg praised Kootz by comparing him favorably to other dealers.
 While Greenberg considered some dealers to be successful "financially and artistically" and a few others to be "dedicated and creative," Kootz was the only one to whom he could ascribe all of those attributes.

 Early years

-Samuel Melvin Kootz was born in Portsmouth, Virginia, 23 August 1898.
+Samuel Melvin Kootz was born on August 23, 1898, in Portsmouth, Virginia.

-He received a Bachelor of Law Degree from the University of Virginia in 1921 and practiced law for a year.
+He received a Bachelor of Law degree from the University of Virginia in 1921 and practiced law for a year.
 While attending college he spent many weekends in New York City, observing modern art in its most advanced art galleries, especially those run by Alfred Stieglitz and Charles Daniel.
 Between 1919 and 1921 he became acquainted with progressive artists, including Peter Blume, Charles Demuth, Preston Dickinson, Carl Holty, Yasuo Kuniyoshi, John Marin, and Max Weber.
 Kootz moved to New York in 1923, pursuing a career in advertising while involving himself in the city's art world.
 During this period he began to purchase art.
 For instance, in fall 1928 he bought Peter Blume's The Bridge for $600. from the Daniel Gallery.